 The Visalia Police eventually did a stake-out in an attempt to catch him in the act, which culminated into a gun fight that the ransacker escaped from (while shooting a police officer’s flashlight).

 Around a half a year after the Visalia spree, the Golden State Killer had stepped up his modus operandi and began to rape and kill.
-He was now in Northern California terrorizing many communities and was eventually responsible for around 50 rapes and 2 murders.
+He was now in Northern California, terrorizing communities with more heinous tactics, and would eventually be responsible for around 50 rapes and 2 murders.

 The news and police had been unaware of the connection with the Visalia criminal, and dubbed this suspect the “East Area Rapist“.